nsreeni07/Oscar/JOURNAL.md

 ---

 # June 6: Flight Controller Switch and Capacitor

-Today I finalized my decision to switch from the F722 flight controller to the SpeedyBee F405 V4 stack, which includes both the flight controller and a 4-in-1 60A BLS ESC.
-I decided to go with this setup because it's more affordable than buying an F722 and a separate ESC.
-Another advantage is that the flight controller and ESC connect internally, so there isn't any soldering required between them.
-The stack also has built-in current sensing, which means I no longer need the PM06 V2 power module.
-On top of that, it's fully compatible with my existing FlySky i6 transmitter and FS-iA6B receiver using the iBUS protocol, so I don't have to spend money on a new radio system.
-The ESC is rated for 60A per motor, which gives me plenty of headroom since my motors are only expected to draw about 25 to 30A at full throttle.

-I also added a 50V 2200 µF low-ESR electrolytic capacitor to the bill of materials.
-When the motors speed up or slow down quickly, they can create voltage spikes on the power rail because of the sudden change in current.
-Without a capacitor to absorb those spikes, the voltage could exceed what the ESC can safely handle, potentially causing brownouts or even permanent damage.
-The capacitor will be mounted as close as possible to the ESC power input so it can do its job effectively.
-I chose a Panasonic FR or FC series capacitor because their low ESR makes them much better at reducing high-frequency voltage spikes than standard capacitors.
-The 50V rating also provides plenty of safety margin above the maximum voltage of my 4S battery, which is about 16.8V.
+Nowadays, I have successfully replaced the F722 flight controller with the SpeedyBee F405 V4 stack, which consists of the flight controller and 60A 4-in-1 BLS ESC in one more compact and less expensive package.
+It lowers costs, gets rid of soldering needed between the FC and ESC, and makes it possible to forget about purchasing the Power Module 06 V2 because of the current measurement implemented in the stack.
+The stack still works with my old FlySky i6 transmitter and FS-iA6B receiver via iBUS, and the 60A ESC is quite enough for my motors, which are estimated to consume 25-30A at full throttle.
+Moreover, I decided to add a 50V 2200 µF low-ESR electrolytic capacitor to the system in order to save the power system from any possible voltage spikes related to the fast change of the current used by the motors.

 ![Speedybee F405 V4](https://github.com/user-attachments/assets/69a6a3ad-3552-4748-913d-b0f2b7915441)